 The ARGO platform is the continuation and evolution of the SAM monitoring framework.
 ARGO has been re-architected in order to provide a flexible and powerful solution, which can meet the requirements and challenges of the emerging e-Science platforms across Europe.

 Monitoring in a complex federated cloud infrastructure presents a number of interesting challenges.
 Firstly, to provide a monitoring solution that integrates and enriches the existing cloud ecosystem.
 Secondly, to deploy a monitoring framework with constraints posed by a multi-cloud large scale environment and the timing and synchronization requirements of any delivery service.
 Finally, to provide a modular monitoring framework, scalable, extensible and adoptable by different users utilizing the EGI infrastructure facilities.
-All these challenges imply that an appropriate orchestration engine will be deployed that will compose monitoring services tailored to specific user/administrator profiles and which will improve EGI’s infrastructure utilization.
+All these challenges imply that an appropriate orchestration engine will be deployed.
+This engine will compose monitoring services tailored to specific user/administrator profiles and which will improve EGI’s infrastructure utilization.

 Roadmap summary